Indoor Clean Air

 • 25 feet from any entrance, window or air intake where smoking is banned

-Other provisions
+Other Provisions

-Business owners may prohibit smoking anywhere on their property.
+• Business owners may prohibit smoking anywhere on their property.
+(R392-510-4)

 Penalties

-• If a proprietor does not comply with the law, they may face a fine of $100 for the first offense, and a fine of $100 to $500 for each subsequent offense.
+If a proprietor does not comply with the law, they may face a civil penalty of: (Utah code § 26B-7-503(5))

 For questions or to report a violation of the Utah Indoor Clean Air Act, contact your local health department.

-Disclaimer: Any information submitted on this website may be shared with other government entities as permitted by law, including local health departments, for the purposes of investigation and enforcement.
+Any information submitted on this website may be shared with other government entities as permitted by law, including local health departments, for the purposes of investigation and enforcement.